 The amount of earned income attributable to the vested stock is generally easy to calculate.
 You can multiply the number of vested shares by the share price at vesting.

-All else being equal, the greater the number of shares vested and the higher the company stock price at vesting, the higher your potential tax liability will be.
+All else being equal, the greater the number of units vested and the higher the company stock price at vesting, the higher your potential tax liability will be.

-Depending on the value of your vested restricted stock and the amount of cash you have readily available, it might be difficult to pay the income tax due on vested restricted stock.
+Depending on the value of your vested restricted stock units and the amount of cash you have readily available, it might be difficult to pay the income tax due on vested restricted stock units.

 One potential solution for this requisite cash call is a cashless exercise (or a sell-to-cover).
 In a cashless exercise, you choose to sell some of your vested shares immediately to create the cash needed to cover the tax due.